What Is Crestor?

 - Numbness or tingling in the limbs

 Crestor is also associated with cardiomyopathy.
-Cardiomyopathy is the deterioration of the myocardium, or heart muscle which may be similar to increased muscle breakdown caused by Crestor.
-Patients who suffer cardiomyopathy experience an increased risk of arrhythmia, or irregular heartbeat.
-Cardiomyopathy can lead to heart failure and death.
+Cardiomyopathy is the deterioration of the myocardium, or heart muscle which may be similar to increased skeletal muscle breakdown caused by Crestor.
+Patients who suffer cardiomyopathy may experience an increased risk of arrhythmia, or irregular heartbeat.
+Cardiomyopathy may lead to heart failure and death.

 Multiple lawsuits have been filed against AstraZeneca for harm caused to Crestor patients, including type 2 diabetes, heart attacks, and cardiomyopathy.
 These lawsuits have alleged that AstraZeneca concealed the dangers of using Crestor.
 AstraZeneca was accused of knowing about the deadly side effects but continuing to market the defective drug anyway.
 These claims assert that AstraZeneca failed to publish study results that showed the dangers of Crestor.

 Additionally, plaintiffs alleged that AstraZeneca used deceptive practices and misleading statements to market Crestor.
-These marketing messages failed to adequately warn consumers of the severity or Crestor side effects.
+These marketing messages failed to adequately warn consumers of the severity of Crestor’s side effects.

 In 2004, the U.S. Food and Drug Administration ruled that Crestor ads contained false or misleading claims when marketing materials compared the drug to other statins.
 The FDA asked AstraZeneca to stop running advertising with misleading claims but rejected a petition filed by consumer protection group, Public Citizen, which had filed to recall Crestor.

-The California filings numbered more than 1,200, however up to 1,000 of these lawsuits were filed by out-of-state residents and the cases were dismissed.
-Between 2012 and 2013, a number of lawsuits were also filed in Tel Aviv, Israel, however the plaintiffs withdrew from the action in 2016.
+More than 1,200 California lawsuits may have been filed, however up to 1,000 of these lawsuits were filed by out-of-state residents and the cases were dismissed.
+Between 2012 and 2013, a number of lawsuits were also filed in Tel Aviv, Israel, however, the plaintiffs withdrew from the action in 2016.